Create an account sign-up-diamond

 To start the Grotto Canyon hike, exit the Grotto Creek parking lot past the Grotto Creek Trail sign, and begin the hike on a path that roughly parallels the 1A highway.

 Follow this trail for roughly 1.1 km, before you reach Grotto Creek, where you have some nice views.
-Head right (north) at Grotto Creek.
+Head right (north) at Grotto Creek to continue the grotto canyon hike into the narrowing canyon.

 This is a somewhat challenging hike up Grotto Canyon, with several slick boulders that are especially difficult for young children.
 However, it is also a lot of fun, especially for older children, as the views change with every turn and the atmospheric canyon provides an immensely satisfying hike.

 As you head up the canyon you will often see rock climbers scaling the walls of the gorge.
-As you ascend further into the canyon, the Grotto Canyon hike crosses and re-crosses the small stream.
-This is a wonderful spot for a paddle on a hot day, and kids will love jumping over the stream.
+As you ascend further into the canyon, the grotto canyon hike crosses and re-crosses the small stream.
+Depending on water levels, you may be walking directly in the creek bed, so waterproof footwear can be helpful.

 Eventually you come to a rock-face, with a waterfall on your right.
 This is a great place to stop and people-watch and have a snack.
-Hiking up the side of the waterfall is quite slick, and while some people do it, we prefer to watch them go!
+Hiking up the side of the waterfall is quite slick, and while some people do it, we prefer to watch them go.
+Most hikers treat the waterfall as the turnaround point for the grotto canyon hike.

 Return the way you came.